Orbit spaces of equivariantly formal torus actions of complexity one: A criterion of equivariant formality in complexity one, general case

 and the fact that $H^*(Q,Q\setminus U_{x_F})\cong H^*(S^{n+1})$ vanishes in degrees $<n+1$.
 Isomorphism (3) of \eqref{eqSeriesOfIso} is proved in Lemma~\ref{lemSpongeLocalIso}.
 Isomorphism (4) is proved in Lemma~\ref{lemPosetSpongeLocalIso}.
 Equality (5) is the definition of the cosheaf $\Hh^*$, see Construction~\ref{conLocalCohomologyCosheaf}.

 The natural isomorphisms of \eqref{eqSeriesOfIso} imply that, for $k\leqslant n$, the differential complex

-is isomorphic to $C_*(S_Z,\Hh^{k-1})$, the chain complex of the cosheaf of local cohomology.
+(the complex~\eqref{eqTopRowStrange} without left and right augmentations) is isomorphic to $C_*(S_Z,\Hh^{k-1})$, the chain complex of the cosheaf of local cohomology.
 The poset $S_Z$ is Cohen--Macaulay by Lemma~\ref{lemSZCohenMacaulay}, hence the cosheaf $\Hh^*$ is concentrated in degree $n-2$ (which means that $\Hh^*(F)=0$ for any $F\in S_Z$ and $\ast\neq n-2$).
 Therefore, the dihomology spectral sequence~\eqref{eqDihomologySequence} collapses at the second page.
 This fact implies the isomorphism